Introduction

 Ultimately, staying informed allows you to act responsibly, move freely, and feel secure knowing you are always within legal boundaries while prioritizing your personal safety.

-5. When Taser Use Becomes Illegal: Misuse, Criminal Penalties & Real Consequences
+5. When Taser Use Becomes Illegal: Misuse, Penalties, and Real Consequences

 6. Difference Between Tasers and Stun Guns Under California Law